Main Street America Insurance: The Horan Review

 Commercial auto policies are also on offer, and they include similar coverage you’ll see on personal auto insurance, including bodily injury liability, uninsured and underinsured motorist coverage, and more.

-Upgrading a commercial auto policy can lead to additional protections like coverage for vehicles rented by employees or for physical damage to hired vehicles.
+Upgrading a commercial auto policy can lead to additional coverages like insurance for vehicles rented by employees or for physical damage to hired vehicles.

 What is the Claims Process Like for Main Street America Insurance?